MaxITService/Console2Ai/readme.md

     c.  **`Save-ConsoleHistoryLog`** 💾
         Save recent console output to a file.

-        # Save the last 15 lines to .\log.txt
+        # Save the last 180 lines to .\log.txt (if your window is big enough)
         Save-ConsoleHistoryLog

         # Save the last 30 lines to a custom file